stefalda/ReactNativeLocalization/README.md

 Just run `rnpm install react-native-localization` inside your react-native project folder and you are ready to go.
 Don´t forget to restart the app / node server or you will see an error.

-If your installing for Android you should still manually execute step 4 of "Manual installation Android".
+If you're installing for Android you should still manually execute step 4 of "Manual installation Android".

 ### Manual installation iOS